-Are you looking for some fun, easy, and inexpensive learning activities for your kids?
+Are you looking for some fun, easy, and inexpensive science learning activities for your kids?
 These activities with rocks are your answer.
-Let me show you how you and your kids can create a rock collection AND then I’ll give you LOTS of ideas for putting those rocks to work in fun learning activities.
+Let me show you how you and your kids can create a rock collection AND then I’ll give you LOTS of ideas for putting those rocks to work in fun science activities, math activities, and more.

 Kids Love to Collect Things